VishalChouhan17/firstcontribution/README.md

 ### List of Skills

-Inside the `.skills` element, create a new `ul` which will be a list of of your skills.
+Inside the `.skills` element, create a new `ul`(unordered list) which will be a list of of your skills.
 In here, add 3 skills you currently possess. `HTML` must be one of these skills.
 MENU

 ### The Contact Element